jwei60262/private-blockchain/Project_es6_starter_code/README.md

-# Project #2.
-Private Blockchain
+# Private Blockchain

-This is Project 2, Private Blockchain, in this project I created the classes to manage my private blockchain, to be able to persist my blochchain I used LevelDB.
+In this project I created the classes to manage my private blockchain, to be able to persist my blochchain I used LevelDB.

 ## Setup project for Review.